 One ground is basically you argue that by trying these multiple or two defendants together, it's going to prejudice my client.
 My client is not going to get a fair trial.
 We're really talking about a fair child here and if having more than one defendant tried together somehow prejudices a defendant unfairly, then that would be a good argument to try to defend the case and try to defend it separately.

 If on the other hand, the prosecutors are able to mount the argument that it's not going to prejudice the other defendant – it might take longer – but this way the court doesn't have to do multiple trials on the same subject matter, bringing in the same witnesses, wasting court time and inconveniencing the witnesses, then the courts are always going to side on judicial economy, doing the cases together unless the defense can come up with a good argument why somehow it's going to have some judicial or spill-over effect if the severance is not granted.

 If you have a good case against them, try it by itself, and if you have to try one, two, three cases separately, then so be it, but it's not fair to just have a bunch of cases against one guy that didn't all occur at the same time, so the jury says, this guy must be guilty of something because he has like two or three cases against him.
 How would he have these two or three cases against him if he wasn't guilty of something?

 So again, if you have a severance issue in one of the Los Angeles country courts – I've been doing this for twenty-five years.
 Come in and sit down with me.
 We'll go over it and lay everything out on the table and I'll give you a fair assessment as to whether or not your severance motion is likely to be granted or denied by the judge.

 For more information on Severance Motion In A Criminal Case, a free initial consultation is your best step.
-Get the information and legal answers you are seeking by calling (213) 374-3952 today.
+Get the information and legal answers you are seeking by calling (213) 542-0979 today.